anthonyfarrugia/anthonyfarrugia.com/README.md

 # anthonyfarrugia.com
-Personal Website hosted on AWS using S3 and Cloudfront
+Hosting my personal website on AWS with S3